This post contains affiliate links.

 There’s no doubt that life in Mexico City can be overwhelming.
 It’s one of the biggest cities in the world and is full of traffic and crowds.

-During my five-week stay, I was dying for some fresh air and nature.
-So, I visited these three places to go hiking in Mexico City!
+I’ve spent a few months in the city now and furing my stay, I was dying for some fresh air and nature.
+So, I visited these five places to go hiking in Mexico City!

 Leave the pollution and noise behind and prepare for a day in nature, ’cause its time to go hiking in Mexico City.